paulvee/Lars-GPSDO-V4.2/README.md

 Be sure to visit that regularly to see if there are any updates.

 The boards can be ordered through PCBWay, or the Gerbers can be downloaded there.
 I have created a Shared Project.
 Search for DIY GPSDO.
+PCBway had some questions about the parts they used for a customer that wanted a full assembly.
+I added comments to a document that they used to ask for my input.
+The Q&A documents is called "QA for BOM 10MHz GPSDO V4.2.pdf"